ubikorp/astro-lacking/src/content/post/mixtapes/2021-08-24-0160-petey-jones-locker.md

 - The Deathray Davies
 - Dengue Fever
 - Devo
-- Frankie and the Witch Fingers
+- Frankie + the Witch Fingers
 - Ghoulies
 - Harry J. All Stars
 - HHY & The Kampala Unit